 - Stage 1 involves a localized tumor in the kidney, which can be surgically removed.
 This is often followed by a simple chemotherapy regimen and radiotherapy to reduce risk of relapse.
 4-year survival ranges from 98% for favorable histology and 80% for anaplasia.

 - Stage 2 tumors are localized to the kidney but have reached a more advanced stage.
 This also involves surgical nephrectomy and preventative chemotherapy and radiotherapy.
 4-year survival rate from 98% for favorable histology to 82% for anaplasia.

 - Stage 3 tumors are still localized to the kidney but have progressed to a more advanced stage.
 Treatment involves surgical nephrectomy, chemotherapy and radiotherapy, with 4-year survival rate from 53% to 94%, depending on degree of anaplasia.

 - Stage 4 tumors have usually metastasized to other areas throughout the body.
-Treatment involves nephrectomy, chemotherapy and radiotherapy, with 4-year survival rate from 44% to 86%, depending on degree of anaplasia.
+Treatment involves nephrectomy, chemotherapy and radiotherapy, with a 4-year survival rate from 44% to 86%, depending on the degree of anaplasia.

-- Stage 4 tumors have metastastized to other areas throughout the body and reached an advanced stage.
+- Stage 5 tumors have metastasized to other areas throughout the body and reached an advanced stage.
 Treatment involves bilateral renal biopsy, nephrectomy, chemotherapy and radiotherapy.
 The 4-year survival rate ranges from 42% to 80%, depending on degree of anaplasia.

 Even though the overall prognosis of Wilms tumor is quite promising, children that are affected by the disease are at an increased risk of second cancer later in life.
 This is thought to be as a result of exposure to treatment in the management of Wilms tumor, although the benefits of treatment continue to outweigh these risks.